SheffieldKevin/MovingImages-Tests/README.md

 These tests are far from complete.
 The coverage of the public API of the MovingImages framework for the video related functionality is reasonably complete.

-Within the private MovingImages Framework repository there are a much larger number of tests written in that cover all the functionality of the framework.
+There is greater test coverage of the MovingImages framework via the MovingImages LaunchAgent with test scripts written in ruby.